 Eligibility for health care

 Veterans first must enroll in VA’s health care system to receive care.
-There are many ways a Veteran may qualify:
+There are many ways a Veteran may qualify, including:

-Treatment at VA War Related Illness and Injury Study Centers
+Treatment at VA War Related Illness and Injury Study Center

 - Health Care